 The child is demonstratable the product of a male and female and so this naturally becomes the preferred family structure for a child to remain in.

-Policy on sexuality remains as close to nature and biology and rationality as is possible.
-Messianic Real supports the traditional family structure and the traditional roles of its members because to do other than this creates complications that cannot be easily justified, nor their costs ascertained accurately.
+Policy on sexuality adheres to nature and biology and rationality as is possible.
+Apriorian supports the traditional family structure and the traditional roles of its members because to do other than this creates complications that cannot be easily justified, nor their costs ascertained accurately.

-Messianics blocks attempts to marginalize or minimalize the family and the role of its members.
-Messianics supports such barriers and policy as needed to ensure the smooth and continued function of the nuclear family.
+Apriorian works to block the attempts of liberals to marginalize or minimalize the family and the role of its members.
+Apriorian supports such barriers and policies that ensure the smooth and continued function of the nuclear family.
 To do otherwise is to lose a substantial part of the value that is contained in the basic family unit and thus we would lose the value that the standard family unit brings to society.

 This is too diverse and emotionally loaded issue to be dealt with in anything but a summary fashion however a few points need to be made.